The Architecture of Autonomy

 From the battery metals powering the global EV transition to the fiber cables anchoring regional connectivity, the continent sits at the base of the global technology system.
 Understanding this position requires depth, context, and systems thinking.

 We don’t predict the future; we analyze the systems that will create it.
-The future of African technology will not be decided by code alone—it will be decided by power, minerals, compute, and policy.
+The future of technology will not be decided by code alone—it will be decided by power, minerals, compute, and policy.

 The conversation begins here.